 Coastal construction is limited to low rise buildings.
 Attempts are being made to address pollution in rivers and streams, and vehicle emissions are now being tested to keep them within set standards.

-There are many privately funded research facilities, as may be expected in a country with more bird and insect species than all of North America, over 200 types of hardwood tree, over 1,500 varieties of orchids and so on.
+There are many privately funded research facilities, as may be expected in a country with more bird and insect species than all of North America, over 200 types of hardwood trees, over 1,500 varieties of orchids, and so on.

 Construction and Development in Costa Rica

-Development is planned to a certain extent, although in much of the country private land can be used as the owner wishes.
-Subdivisions must meet government standards, including paved roads, power, water and park land and they must be maintained by the developer for several years after being sold out.
+Development is planned to a certain extent, although in much of the country private land can be used as the owner’s wishes.
+Subdivisions must meet government standards, including paved roads, power, water, and parkland and they must be maintained by the developer for several years after being sold out.

-Free zones and industrial areas are well defined, and government policy has been to encourage business to take job providing factories to the villages to allow people to travel short distances to work and to slow the spread of large cities.
+Free zones and industrial areas are well defined, and government policy has been to encourage businesses to take jobs providing factories to the villages to allow people to travel short distances to work and to slow the spread of large cities.
 All construction must meet strict earthquake standards.